/**

 * @param nameOrURL The name or url associated with the loader that should be found.

 * @return The loader associated with the name or url.
-Returns null
+Returns null if none were found.

 */